clavisound/SlimLoRa/README.md

 # How to use it (mini-tutorial)

 Download the library and extract to Arduino/libraries folder.
 Rename SlimLoRa-master or SlimLoRa-VERSION to SlimLoRa.
 Read the details on examples.
+If something goes bad erase ALL the EEPROM and on SlimLoRa.h `#define ARDUINO_EEPROM 0`

 ---